Advanced Energy Industries, Inc. (NASDAQ:AEIS) Expected to Post Earnings of $0.96 Per Share

-Brokerages forecast that Advanced Energy Industries, Inc. (NASDAQ:AEIS) will report earnings per share of $0.96 for the current fiscal quarter, according to Zacks Investment Research.
-Two analysts have issued estimates for Advanced Energy Industries’ earnings.
-The highest EPS estimate is $1.01 and the lowest is $0.92.
-Advanced Energy Industries posted earnings per share of $1.49 during the same quarter last year, which suggests a negative year over year growth rate of 35.6%.
-The business is scheduled to issue its next quarterly earnings results on Wednesday, February 9th.
+Equities research analysts predict that Advanced Energy Industries, Inc. (NASDAQ:AEIS) will post earnings per share of $0.96 for the current fiscal quarter, Zacks Investment Research reports.
+Two analysts have provided estimates for Advanced Energy Industries’ earnings, with estimates ranging from $0.92 to $1.01.
+Advanced Energy Industries posted earnings of $1.49 per share in the same quarter last year, which would indicate a negative year over year growth rate of 35.6%.
+The firm is expected to report its next quarterly earnings report on Wednesday, February 9th.

-According to Zacks, analysts expect that Advanced Energy Industries will report full year earnings of $4.40 per share for the current year, with EPS estimates ranging from $4.34 to $4.43.
-For the next fiscal year, analysts forecast that the company will report earnings of $5.32 per share, with EPS estimates ranging from $4.95 to $5.69.
-Zacks’ earnings per share calculations are an average based on a survey of analysts that follow Advanced Energy Industries.
+On average, analysts expect that Advanced Energy Industries will report full year earnings of $4.40 per share for the current financial year, with EPS estimates ranging from $4.34 to $4.43.
+For the next year, analysts anticipate that the business will post earnings of $5.32 per share, with EPS estimates ranging from $4.95 to $5.69.
+Zacks Investment Research’s earnings per share calculations are an average based on a survey of sell-side analysts that cover Advanced Energy Industries.

-Advanced Energy Industries (NASDAQ:AEIS) last released its earnings results on Monday, November 8th.
-The electronics maker reported $0.89 EPS for the quarter, topping the Zacks’ consensus estimate of $0.82 by $0.07.
-The company had revenue of $346.09 million for the quarter, compared to analysts’ expectations of $340.74 million.
+Advanced Energy Industries (NASDAQ:AEIS) last posted its earnings results on Monday, November 8th.
+The electronics maker reported $0.89 earnings per share for the quarter, topping analysts’ consensus estimates of $0.82 by $0.07.
 Advanced Energy Industries had a return on equity of 20.98% and a net margin of 9.57%.
-The business’s revenue for the quarter was down 11.1% compared to the same quarter last year.
-During the same period in the previous year, the business posted $1.58 EPS.
+The company had revenue of $346.09 million during the quarter, compared to analyst estimates of $340.74 million.
+During the same quarter in the prior year, the business earned $1.58 earnings per share.
+Advanced Energy Industries’s revenue was down 11.1% on a year-over-year basis.

-A number of hedge funds have recently bought and sold shares of the business.
-State Street Corp grew its holdings in shares of Advanced Energy Industries by 51.7% during the second quarter.
-State Street Corp now owns 1,729,347 shares of the electronics maker’s stock worth $194,915,000 after purchasing an additional 589,621 shares in the last quarter.
-Capital International Investors purchased a new position in shares of Advanced Energy Industries during the second quarter worth about $61,541,000.
-Victory Capital Management Inc. grew its holdings in shares of Advanced Energy Industries by 27.7% during the third quarter.
-Victory Capital Management Inc. now owns 1,522,647 shares of the electronics maker’s stock worth $133,612,000 after purchasing an additional 329,988 shares in the last quarter.
-Vaughan Nelson Investment Management L.P. purchased a new position in shares of Advanced Energy Industries during the third quarter worth about $24,261,000.
-Finally, Massachusetts Financial Services Co.
-MA grew its holdings in shares of Advanced Energy Industries by 32.2% during the second quarter.
-Massachusetts Financial Services Co.
-MA now owns 718,177 shares of the electronics maker’s stock worth $80,946,000 after purchasing an additional 174,873 shares in the last quarter.
-95.44% of the stock is owned by institutional investors and hedge funds.

 About Advanced Energy Industries